tomtseng/sublinear-coloring/README.md

 ### Running the code

 For fun (assuming a loose definition of "fun"), this repository also contains some proof-of-concept code for the algorithm.

-TODO
+Type `make` and then `./run <input graph file>`, e.g. `./run inputs/petersen.txt` to confirm for yourself that the code does indeed run without exploding immediately.

+The input format can be seen in graph/io.h.
+There's a simple graph generator in inputs/gen.py.
+It's really slow because it's written in Python and because it iterates over O(n^2) pairs of vertices.

+Unlike in the word RAM model, we don't have computers that actually scale their word size to the input size.
+Instead, the code always treats `uint32_t` as a ``word,'' i.e. the word size is 32 bits.
+With this, we output 3n/4-colorings of 3-colorable graphs.
+Are you impressed yet?

+As a bonus, this code uses OpenMP to demonstrate that the algorithm has great parallelism.
+The coloring for each chunk can be found in parallel.
+Except you can't get any noticeable speedup because (1) all the running time is spent reading in the input and (2) you can't run this code on any respectably large graph because storing a graph as an adjacency matrix floods your machine's memory.

 ### Open questions